 - Drivers have a duty to operate in a reasonably safe manner based on road conditions and weather.
 There are various ways that a driver can breach their duty to others on the roadway, including distracted driving, violating traffic laws, drunk driving, aggressive driving behavior, and more.

 These are certainly not all of the examples of how a breach of duty can cause wrongful death.
-You should speak to a qualified California personal injury attorney about the specifics of your case in order to determine your steps moving forward.
+You should speak to a qualified personal injury attorney in Long Beach about the specifics of your case in order to determine your steps moving forward.

 How much compensation is available in these cases?